-After getting her MA from the University of California in Irvine, and with her imagination fuelled by Greek, Ptolemaic and North African culture, she returned to Egypt and Morocco very often.
+After getting her MA from the University of California in Irvine, her love of Greek, Arabic and North African culture saw her return often to Egypt, Morocco, Turkey and Oman.

-She has also worked in Ankara, Turkey where she lived near the Museum of Anatolian Civilisation, housed in a converted bedesten (a covered market).
-One winter, while on a break from learning Turkish, she travelled to Konya to learn about the whirling dervish rituals at the Mevlana Mausoleum, where the poet and 13th century mystic Rumi is buried.
+She has also worked in Ankara, Turkey, where she lived near the Museum of Anatolian Civilisation in a converted bedesten (covered market).
+One winter, while on a break from learning Turkish, she travelled to Konya to learn about the whirling dervish rituals at the Mevlana Mausoleum.

-When not exploring the ruins of Egyptian antiquity or the cobbled streets of Galata, Istanbul, June likes to walk along river banks, be it the Nile, the Bosphorus Strait or the Thames, and to cook tagines at home.
+When not exploring the ruins of Egyptian antiquity or the cobbled streets of Galata, Istanbul, June likes 'riverine' walks, be it the Nile, the Bosphorus, a falaj in Oman or the Thames.

 Speak to June